Wayne Huizenga, who built his fortune from trash, dies at 80 | New Country 923

 MIAMI (AP) — H. Wayne Huizenga, a college dropout who built a business empire that included Blockbuster Entertainment, AutoNation and three professional sports franchises, has died.
 He was 80.

-Huizenga died Thursday night at his home, Valerie Hinkell, a longtime assistant, said when reached at the family residence Friday.
-She gave no details on a cause of death.
+Huizenga (HY’-zing-ah) died Thursday night at his home, said Valerie Hinkell, a longtime assistant.
+The cause was cancer, said Bob Henninger, executive vice president of Huizenga Holdings.

 The business model worked again with Blockbuster Video, which he started in 1985 and built into the leading movie rental chain nine years later.
 In 1996, he formed AutoNation and built it into a Fortune 500 company.

-Huizenga was founding owner of baseball’s Florida Marlins and the NHL Florida Panthers — expansion teams that played their first games in 1993.
-He bought the NFL Miami Dolphins and their stadium for $168 million in 1994 from the children of founder Joe Robbie, but had sold all three teams by 2009.
+Huizenga was founding owner of baseball’s Florida Marlins and the NHL’s Florida Panthers — expansion teams that played their first games in 1993.
+He bought the NFL’s Miami Dolphins and their stadium for $168 million in 1994 from the children of founder Joe Robbie but had sold all three teams by 2009.

+“Wayne Huizenga was a seminal figure in the cultural history of South Florida,” current Dolphins owner Stephen Ross said in a statement.
+“He completely changed the landscape of the region’s sports scene. … Sports fans throughout the region owe him a debt of thanks.”

 The Marlins won the 1997 World Series, and the Panthers reached the Stanley Cup Finals in 1996, but Huizenga’s beloved Dolphins never reached a Super Bowl while he owned the team.

-“If I have one disappointment, the disappointment would be that we did not bring a championship home,” Huizenga said shortly after he sold the Dolphins to New York real estate billionaire Stephen Ross.
+“If I have one disappointment, the disappointment would be that we did not bring a championship home,” Huizenga said shortly after he sold the Dolphins to Ross.
 “It’s something we failed to do.”

 Huizenga earned an almost cult-like following among business investors who watched him build Blockbuster Entertainment into the leading video rental chain by snapping up competitors.
 He cracked Forbes’ list of the 100 richest Americans, becoming chairman of Republic Services, one of the nation’s top waste management companies, and AutoNation, the nation’s largest automotive retailer.
 In 2013, Forbes estimated his wealth at $2.5 billion.